Jerry the Bellybutton Elf: Production

-Steve Mellor wrote the episode; it is the first episode to not be written by a Spümcø alumnus as well as the last episode he worked on.
+Steve Mellor wrote the episode; this is the first episode to not be written by a Spümcø alumnus as well as the last episode he worked on.
 The task of directing "Jerry the Bellybutton Elf" was assigned to Ron Hughart, an individual considered to be reliable by both John Kricfalusi and Nickelodeon executives.
 The story was intended as a parody of Alice in Wonderland.
 Hughart said of his work on "Jerry": "['Climb Inside My World'] was added to the episode at some point after the initial storyboard was given to me.
 A couple of the guys didn't want to board the sequence or at least didn't know what to do with it.
-I boarded it and timed it".
+I boarded it and timed it."

 Reception

 American journalist Thad Komorowski rated the episode zero out of five stars, calling it a "pitifully unfunny" episode and one of the worst episodes in the series.
 However, he considered the psychedelic scene to be stellar.
 By contrast, the critic Witney Seibold praised the climax and Gottfried's voice acting, writing: "Jerry has one of the most vocal and unusual freakouts in a show full of them.
 Gottfried didn't just employ his well-known voice, but pushed it to 11, shrieking at the top of his lungs and mutating into a giant murderous porkchop.
 What a class act".